alttch/bma-info/gateryx/config.rst

 * **/etc/gateryx/config.toml** - change *auth/tokens/domain* to the domain of
   the application group.

+* **/etc/gateryx/config.toml** - obtain and replace the certificate and key files in *tls* section of the HTTPS listener.
+As there is only one certificate used for the whole application group, it should either cover all hosted application subdomains or be a wildcard (both kinds can be obtained e.g. from `LetsEncrypt <https://letsencrypt.org/>`_ or an internal company certificate can be used).

 * **/etc/gateryx/app.d/system.toml** - change *hosts* to the desired system
   application host name.